MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 The following specifics apply to the new unified solution package for Windows Server 2012 R2 and 2016:

 - Ensure connectivity requirements as specified in [Enable access to Microsoft Defender for Endpoint service URLs in the proxy server](/microsoft-365/security/defender-endpoint/configure-proxy-internet?enable-access-to-microsoft-defender-for-endpoint-service-urls-in-the-proxy-server) are met.
 They are equivalent to those for Windows Server 2019.
+- We are investigating an issue with 2012R2 connectivity to cloud when static TelemetryProxyServer is used and the certificate revocation list (CRL) URLs are not reachable from the SYSTEM account context.
+The immediate mitigation is to either use an alternative proxy option that provides such connectivity, or configure the same proxy via the WinInet setting on the SYSTEM account context.
 - Previously, the use of the Microsoft Monitoring Agent (MMA) on Windows Server 2016 and below allowed for the OMS / Log Analytics gateway to provide connectivity to Defender cloud services.
 The new solution, like Microsoft Defender for Endpoint on Windows Server 2019, Windows Server 2022, and Windows 10, does not support this gateway.

 - On Windows Server 2016, verify that Microsoft Defender Antivirus is installed, is active and up to date.
 You can download and install the latest platform version using Windows Update.
 Alternatively, download the update package manually from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4052623) or from [MMPC](https://go.microsoft.com/fwlink/?linkid=870379&arch=x64).
 - On Windows Server 2012 R2, there is no user interface for Microsoft Defender Antivirus.
 In addition, the user interface on Windows Server 2016 only allows for basic operations.
 To perform operations on a device locally, refer to [Manage Microsoft Defender for Endpoint with PowerShell, WMI, and MPCmdRun.exe](/microsoft-365/security/defender-endpoint/manage-mde-post-migration-other-tools).
 As a result, features that specifically rely on user interaction, such as where the user is prompted to make a decision or perform a specific task, may not work as expected.
 It is recommended to disable or not enable the user interface nor require user interaction on any managed server as it may impact protection capability.
 - Not all Attack Surface Reduction rules are available on all operating systems.
 See [Attack Surface Reduction (ASR) rules](/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules).